India's Coronavirus Lockdown: A Man Traveling 1,250-Mile Home ...

 In the afternoon, police officers shifted shifts and left the group unattended.
 “We ran away from there,” Chauhan said.
 “We ran two kilometers or more until we felt safe.”

-Following the railway tracks to prevent policemen on the roads, the group, along with other migrants, marched to Andhra Pradesh at 1 pm.
+Following the railway tracks to avoid police on the roads, the group, along with other migrants, marched to Andhra Pradesh at 1 pm.

 46 hours later, they crossed the first of five state borders to face it.
 They traveled just 74 miles (120 km).